-Topics: supplier documentation, Certifications, product documentation, Document Management, manufacturing documentation, supplier relationship management, Manufacturing Audit, Manufacturing Certifications
+Topics: supplier documentation, product documentation, Document Management, supplier relationship management, manufacturing documentation, Certifications, Manufacturing Certifications, Manufacturing Audit

 When launching a new project or a new product, you will often need new supplies and new suppliers.
 In order to get a qualitative product for the best price, you will need to go through a long phase of supplier selection and to compare the different offers you get.